bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 An assigned Gateway ID will be returned.
 This Gateway can be used to configure default routes and controls for this runtime group.

-## Apply default routes and controls
+## Provision default routes and controls

 You can now call the API to preview and then publish Gateway configuration containing the default routing rules for the runtime group.